-With collagen’s numerous benefits for the skin, it’s no wonder it’s an ingredient that has begun to pop up in skin care.
+With collagen’s numerous benefits for the skin, it’s no wonder it’s a hyped ingredient that has begun to pop up in skin care.
 However, collagen in skin care isn’t quite as simple as tacking it on to an ingredient list.
 Read on to learn why.

 The Problem With Size